-About 95 percent of the women in the study reported successfully ending their pregnancy; nearly all were less than nine weeks pregnant at the time of the online consultation.
-The researchers said less than 10 percent reported symptoms of a potentially serious complication like very heavy bleeding, fever or persistent pain, comparable to the rates for women who seek medical abortions at clinics where abortion is legal.
+About 95 percent of the women in the study reported successfully ending their pregnancy; nearly all were less than nine weeks pregnant.
+The researchers said less than 1 percent reported side effects like nausea and fever, comparable to the rates for women who seek medical abortions at clinics where abortion is legal.
 Seven women needed a blood transfusion and 26 received antibiotics.
 No deaths were reported.
-Follow-up information was missing for about one-third of the 1,636 women who were sent pills over three years, so some complications may have been missed.
+Follow-up information was missing for about one-third of the 1,500 women who were sent pills over three years, so some complications may have been missed.